theseer/Autoload/readme.markdown

 	--indent     String used for indenting (default: 3 spaces)

-	--tolerant   Ignore Class Redeclarations in the same file
+	--tolerant   Ignore Class Redeclarations in the same file --once       Use require_once instead of require when creating a static require file

+    --all        Include all files in given directory when creating a phar

+    --var name=foo  Assign value 'foo' to variable 'name' to be used in (custom) templates

 	--lint       Run lint on generated code and exit --lint-php   PHP binary to use for linting (default: /usr/bin/php or c:\php\php.exe)